Skip to main content

 • Honours Project II / Capstone Project II: A one-year project to be conducted in the final year.

 On top of the major courses, electives provide greater flexibility and multiple learning pathways for undergraduate students to develop their interests and explore their career aspirations.
-The following options will be available for students’ choice in the Electives Domain of the new curriculum:
+The following options will be available for students’ choice in the Electives Domain:

 • Free electives available in the Elective Course List and General Education or other elective courses recognised by the Programme;